Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 ### Debug features

-The features that can be visualized with the debugger in the Skin deformer are:
+The features that can be visualized with the debugger in the AdnSkin deformer are:

  - **Hard Constraints**: for each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Hard Constraints weight is greater than 0.0.
  - **Soft Constraints**: for each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Soft Constraints weight is greater than 0.0.